mattcuk/NodeJS-Lighthouse-Performance-Test/README.md

 # NodeJS based Lighthouse Performance Test for Web Pages
-Basic lighthouse (web vitals) performance testing script, written in Node.JS, which will do multiple runs, outputting results into a CSV including a row for average, min and max values.
+Basic lighthouse (web vitals) performance testing script, written in Node.JS.

+It'll do multiple runs, outputting results into a CSV including a row for average, min and max values.

 Example usage